 What is famous in Baku for shopping?

 The best thing to buy in Baku is a smaller carpet as an example of carpet weaving, which is traditional in Baku.
 For gifts, a set of tea glasses known as Armudu, which are pear-shaped (to keep tea hot and fragrant for a long time) are great.
 Also, you can buy a jar of Azerbaijani jam, which is made from local fruits and berries.

 The capital city of Azerbaijan, Balu is positioned on the shores of the Caspian Sea at the crossroad between Europe, Asia, and the Middle East.
 The destination is primarily known for its unique fusion of historical and modern architecture.

 What is the best time to visit Baku?

 Baku experiences a plain climate all year round.
 It usually has warm summers and mild winters.
 The months from October to December are the wettest of the year.
 You can visit Baku as per your plans and preference.
 If you travel during the June-September months, you will have summers and for the November-March months, you will enjoy winters in Baku.

 How many days are ideal to explore the whole of Baku?

-Baku is the largest city of Azerbaijan and there is a lot to do in this glitzy, grand, and bizarre city.
+Baku is the largest city in Azerbaijan and there is a lot to do in this glitzy, grand, and bizarre city.
 Spending a couple of days in Azerbaijan’s capital is something you will cherish for a long time.
-Minimum 3 days and a maximum of 7 days are ideal to explore the whole of Baku.
+A minimum of 3 days and a maximum of 7 days are ideal to explore the whole of Baku.
 You can choose to extend your stay as per your wish.